modernAlcibiades/RarityPvP/contracts/README.md

 ## combat_engine
 All the default settings for combat mechanics are in this contract.
 Currently, it is at version 0, only basic attacks are implemented as a POC.
 Skills haven't been added yet.

+## pvp_arena
+Arena where new matches can be created and hosted.
+Stores the results all previous matches.
+Should be updated with proper proxy contract formalism and delegate calls.
+Later of course.

 ---------------------------
 ## Interfaces / library contracts from https://github.com/andrecronje/rarity